Gate-tunable nonlocal Josephson effect through magnetic van der Waals bilayers: Introduction

 The paper is organized as follows.
 In Sec.~\ref{system} the system under consideration is described.
-Sec.~\ref{nonlocal} is devoted to investigation and physical description of different proximity-induced Cooper pairs and their penetration into non-superconducting bilayers.
-In Sec.~\ref{Josephson} results for the Josephson current through magnetic vdW bilayers are presented: in Sec.~\ref{nonlocal_JJ} the contribution of the nonlocal pairs in JJs with AF bilayer weak links is discussed; Sec.~\ref{zero_pi} demonstrates how these nonlocal pair contribution gives rises to $0-\pi$ transitions induced by gating and in Sec.~\ref{ferromagnet_JJ} we consider how the nonlocal pairs manifest themselves in JJs with ferromagnet/normal metal interlayers.
+Sec.~\ref{nonlocal} is devoted to analytical investigation of different proximity-induced Cooper pairs and their penetration into non-superconducting bilayers: in Sec.~\ref{Eilenberger} the generalized quasiclassical Eilenberger equation for the description of bilayer vdW heterostructures is derived and in Sec.~\ref{pairs} this equation is applied to the analytical description of proximity-induced Cooper pairs.
+In Sec.~\ref{Josephson} results for the Josephson current through magnetic vdW bilayers are presented: in Sec.~\ref{nonlocal_JJ} the contribution of the nonlocal pairs in JJs with AF bilayer weak links is discussed; Sec.~\ref{zero_pi} demonstrates how the nonlocal pair contribution gives rises to $0-\pi$ transitions induced by gating and in Sec.~\ref{ferromagnet_JJ} we consider how the nonlocal pairs manifest themselves in JJs with ferromagnet/normal metal interlayers.
 Our conclusions are formulated in Sec.~\ref{conclusions}.
-Appendix contains technical details of derivation of the quasiclassical Eilenberger equation for description of bilayer vdW heterostructures.